gotopple/k8s-for-users-intro/database.md

 In this case you added two labels to each resource (you could have done this by modifying the YAML as well).
 You specifically labeled an author and a type.
 However, you could have added any labels that make sense.
 Generally you want labels to represent some cross-cutting property, not always something that is in the document itself.
 But this is a happy example.

-After the resources are labled you can query based on those labels.
+After the resources are labeled you can query based on those labels.
 Get a list of all of the papers authored by Jeff: `kubectl get paper -l author=jeff`.
 Then get all of the papers that are memos in raw YAML: `kubectl get paper -l type=memo -o yaml`.

 In the second case you can see where the labels were added to the `metadata` for each resource.
 These demonstrate all of the basic principals and tools for working with data in a Kubernetes cluster.
 Working with Every resource type (be it a workload resource, a network resource, or an RBAC resource) will feel similar and you'll use similar patterns for working with the data.
 Kubectl does expose other higher-level or imperative operations, but know that those are doing the same things under the covers.